PLCHome/ioBroker.pylontech/README.md

 Rule1 1
 ```
 It works because a transparent TCP server is provided on, for example, port 23.
 The port can be selected, simply exchange 23 for 9000, for example.
-**And of course solder a MAX2323 between the Gipos and the western plug!!!!**
+**And of course solder a MAX2323 between the Gipos and the RJ/DSUB plug!!!!**

 #### Linux to Net